technomancy/bussard/readme.md

 match velocity if you zoom in with `=`.

 Once you are in orbit around the station, and are in range, the grey line pointing towards the station will turn green.
-Press `~` and type `login()` to establish a connection.
+Press backtick and type `login()` to establish a connection.
 You can see all the commands available on the station by typing `ls /bin`, but at this time you only need to concern yourself with the `upgrade` command.
 Run `upgrade buy laser`, then `logout` followed by `man("laser")` to learn how to